ismael-araujo/ismael-araujo/README.md

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="40%" height="40%" />
-I'm Ismael, a Data Scientist based in New York, NY and passionate about solving problems and tell stories through data.
-With a background in Marketing and Business Intelligence, I always made sure to transform any department where I worked into a data-driven one.
+I'm Ismael, a Data Scientist based in New York, NY, and passionate about solving problems and tell stories through data.
+With a background in Marketing and Business Intelligence, I focused on data-driven decisions and solutions.

-Invite me for a hot coffee (black, please) and a conversation about that new machine learning algorithm that you just learned about and we will be best friends.

-In my free time, you can find me running by the river or reading about astrophysics at public parks.
+Invite me for a hot coffee (black, please) and a conversation about that new machine learning algorithm that you just learned about, and we will be best friends.
+You can find me running by the river or reading about astrophysics at public parks in NYC in my free time.